 What is retinol?

 Retinol is a synthetic derivative of vitamin A, the group of fat-soluble vitamins common in carrots, eggs and sweet potatoes.

 According to Dr. Tina Alster of the Washington Institute of Dermatologic Laser Surgery, when retinol is applied topically, it converts to retinoic acid by specialized enzymes found in the skin.
-Retinoic acid can also be applied topically, but is much harsher than a retinol cream or serum, as it does not convert naturally over time.
+Retinoic acid can also be applied topically, but is much harsher than a retinol serum or cream, as it does not convert naturally over time.

 What does retinol do?

 "Retinol is a gold-standard ingredient in skin care because it alters the behavior of aged cells so they act in a more youthful manner.
-It smooths and refines skin's texture, enhances skin radiance and treats aging," Amanda von dem Hagen, a licensed esthetician and international educator for Glo Skin Beauty, told TODAY.
+It smooths and refines skin's texture, enhances skin radiance and treats aging," Amanda von dem Hagen, a licensed esthetician and regional education specialist for Skinbetter Science, told us.